COMMITTEE MEETINGS & PROGRESS REPORT

 For the latest information on writing your dissertation, please see the Thesis and Dissertation Guide.
 For information about the electronic submission of your dissertation visit http://gradschool.unc.edu/student/etd/

-All first year Ph.D. students in the BBSP and School of Medicine are required to participate in formal training discussions on the subject of Scientific Ethics that are held annually.
+All first year Ph.D. students in the BBSP and School of Medicine are required to participate in formal training discussions on the subject of Scientific Ethics.

 As described in the The Graduate School Handbook, grades for graduate students are H (High Pass), P (Pass), L (Low pass), F (Fail), IN (Incomplete), AB (Absent from final exam), and NG (No grade).
 Students who fail to complete satisfactorily the work in any course ordinarily receive the grade of F. However, if the faculty member teaching the course is satisfied that exceptional circumstances warrant extending the time for completion of course work, the grade of IN may be given and a date set, in writing, for completing the work.
 A grade of IN indicates that the student has failed to meet the requirements and will turn to an F after the set date, or one year after the IN was received if no date was set.
 A Graduate Student who receives one grade of F, or nine or more semester hours of L, is ineligible for continued graduate study.

-Four semesters in residence, at least six hours of MCRO 994, written and oral exams, committee approval, prospectus approval, degree candidacy, publication requirement*, final orals, public seminar and approved dissertation.
+Four semesters in residence, at least six hours of MCRO 994, written and oral exams, committee approval, dissertation topic approval, publication requirement, final oral exam, seminar and dissertation submission and Graduate School exit survey.
 There are official Graduate School forms for each of these milestones so please notify the Student Services Manager, in advance, of each one.
-You must also apply for graduation by the deadline.
+You must apply for graduation in Connect Carolina and complete a Certification of Program Degree Requirements form and give it to Dixie.

 *See Publication Requirement below for complete information.